-- 2. Decide who my doctor and other health care providers should be; and - 3.
+- 1. Consent or not to medical procedures and treatments which my doctors offer, including things that are intended to keep me alive, like ventilators and feeding tubes; - 2.
+Decide who my doctor and other health care providers should be; and - 3.
 Decide where I should be treated, including whether I should be in a hospital, nursing home, other medical care facility, or hospice program. - 4.
 I also want my agent to: - a.
 Ride with me in an ambulance if ever I need to be rushed to the hospital; and - b.
 Be able to visit me if I am in a hospital or any other health care facility.

-THIS ADVANCE DIRECTIVE DOES NOT MAKE MY AGENT RESPONSIBLE FOR ANY OF THE COSTS OF MY CARE,
+THIS ADVANCE DIRECTIVE DOES NOT MAKE MY AGENT RESPONSIBLE FOR ANY OF THE COSTS OF MY CARE.

-5
+This power is subject to the following conditions or limitations: (Optional; form valid if left blank)

+-

+-

+-

+-

+-

-How my Agent is to Decide Specific Issu es
+D. How my Agent is to Decide Specific Issues

 I trust my agent's judgment.
-My agent sho of this advance directive that helps decide conversations we have had, my religious a how I handled medical and other importa unclear, then my agent is to make decision interest.
-In doing so, my agent should con choices presented by my doctors. the issue.
-The nd other belication that issues in the street for me that en, my agent should think about the efs and values, my personality, and he past.
-If what I would decide is still my agent believes are in my best
+My agent should look for of this advance directive that helps decide the issue conversations we have had, my religious and other how I handled medical and other important issues if unclear, then my agent is to make decisions for me interest.
+In doing so, my agent should consider the lichoices presented by my doctors.
+Then, my agent should think about the beliefs and values, my personality, and n the past.
+If what I would decide is still that my agent believes are in my best

-People My Agent Should Consult (Optional; form valid if left blank)
+Е. People My Agent Should Consult (Optional; form valid if left blank)

-In making important decisions on my beh following people.
-By filling this in, I do not my agent might want to consult or my age intend to lim iit the number of people with whom
+In making important decisions on my behalf, I encorpolic following people.
+By filling this in, I do not intend to my agent might want to consult or my agent's power limit the number of people with whom

 Name(s) Telephone Number(s):

-10.5

-15 70 ,
+-

+- -

+-

-n Case of Pregnancy Optional, for women of child-bearing years only; form valid if left blank)
+F. In Case of Pregnancy (Optional, for women of child-bearing years only; for orm valid if left blank)

-If I am pregnant, my agent shall follow the
+If I am pregnant, my agent shall follow these specifi c instructions: